rr-/szurubooru/API.md

 **Field meaning**
 - `<name>`: the user name.
 - `<email>`: the user email.
-It is available only if the request is authenticated by the same user.
+It is available only if the request is authenticated by the same user, or the authenticated user can change the email.
 - `<rank>`: the user rank, which effectively affects their privileges.
 The available ranks are stored in the server configuration.
 - `<rank-name>`: the text representation of user's rank.
 Like `<rank>`, the